 One dead, several injured after TV station tower collapses in Missouri

-At least one person was dead and several others were injured after a TV station tower collapsed in Missouri on Thursday.
+At least one person was dead and several others were injured after a nearly 2,000-foot TV station tower collapsed in Missouri on Thursday.

-The tower collapsed in Fordland Thursday morning.
-It was not immediately clear why the tower collapsed.
-The Logan Rogersville Fire Protection District confirmed the death.
+Fire and emergency crews raced to the scene of the morning collapse in Fordland.
+It was not immediately clear why the tower fell.
+The Logan Rogersville Fire Protection District confirmed the fatality.

 Crews were working on the tower and trying to replace it when it fell, KTTS reported.

-The tower, which was said to be a few hundred feet tall, was collapsed completely.
+Thomas Simmons, the Emergency Management Director of Webster County, told the Springfield News-Leader that seven crew members were at the scene at the time of the collapse.

-First responders were on the scene to help assist with the incident.
+The tower, which was said to be 1,891 feet tall, was completely on the ground, pictures of the scene showed.